devmachiine/npm-ffun/README.md

 ## Background

-Yet another [great talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) gives a good overview of the problem that we have: **We are hesitant to upgrade dependencies because they usually entail breaking changes.** Often, especially for small pieces of code, developers prefer to copy or re-invent the wheel to avoid the dependency problem all togehter.
+Another [great talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) gives a good overview of the problem that we have: **We are hesitant to upgrade dependencies because they usually entail breaking changes.** Often, especially for small pieces of code, developers prefer to copy or re-invent the wheel to avoid the dependency problem all togehter.

-How many megabytes of dependencies does a project have, ~ do you really need to download *all* the code, even if you only run a subset ?
+How many megabytes of dependencies does a project have ~ do you really need to download *all* the code, even if you only run a subset ?

 Also, there is no benefit in re-testing and re-building the same things over and over if it's execution path hasn't changed.
 It slows down the dev/test feedback loop.